-- Out-of-kind compensation for in-plant losses of larval and juvenile fish caused by the operation of SONGS Units 2 & 3. - Physical and biological standards were established to evaluate the performance of the wetland restoration project. - One year of mitigation credit is given for each year that the San Dieguito Wetlands Restoration Project meets the performance standards. - Fulfillment of the SONGS wetland mitigation requirement occurs when the number of years of mitigation credit accrued by the San Dieguito Wetlands Restoration Project equals the total years of operation of SONGS Units 2 & 3, which has been determined to be 32 years by the Coastal Commission. - To summarize key elements of the SONGS Wetland Mitigation Project: - The mitigation project is out-of-kind compensation for in-plant losses of larval and juvenile fish caused by the 32 years of operation of SONGS Units 2 & 3. - Physical and biological standards were established to evaluate the performance of the wetland restoration project to ensure that the restored wetland provides ecosystem functions that are similar to relatively undisturbed tidal wetlands in the region. - One year of mitigation credit is given for each year that the San Dieguito Wetlands Restoration Project meets the performance standards. - Fulfillment of the SONGS wetland mitigation requirement occurs when the number of years of mitigation credit accrued by the San Dieguito Wetlands Restoration Project equals the total years of operation of SONGS Units 2 & 3, which has been determined to be 32 years by the Coastal Commission.
+- Out-of-kind compensation for in-plant losses of larval and juvenile fish caused by the operation of SONGS Units 2 & 3. - Physical and biological standards were established to evaluate the performance of the wetland restoration project. - One year of mitigation credit is given for each year that the San Dieguito Wetlands Restoration Project meets the performance standards. - Fulfillment of the SONGS wetland mitigation requirement occurs when the number of years of mitigation credit accrued by the San Dieguito Wetlands Restoration Project equals the 32 total years of operation of SONGS Units 2 & 3. - To summarize key elements of the SONGS Wetland Mitigation Project: - The mitigation project is out-of-kind compensation for in-plant losses of larval and juvenile fish caused by the 32 years of operation of SONGS Units 2 & 3. - Physical and biological standards were established to evaluate the performance of the wetland restoration project to ensure that the restored wetland provides ecosystem functions that are similar to relatively undisturbed tidal wetlands in the region. - One year of mitigation credit is given for each year that the San Dieguito Wetlands Restoration Project meets the performance standards. - Fulfillment of the SONGS wetland mitigation requirement occurs when the number of years of mitigation credit accrued by the San Dieguito Wetlands Restoration Project equals the 32 total years of operation of SONGS Units 2 & 3.